Voting-Rights-Code/Equitable-Polling-Locations/README.md

     * level: one of 'original', 'expanded', 'full'
       * original: Use if you just want to reassign people more optimally to existing polling locations
       * expanded: Includes a set of identified potential polling locations.
 Use if you want to select a more optimal set of polling locations
-      * full: Includes the cencus block group centroids.
+      * full: Includes the census block group centroids.
 Use if you want a more ideal list of locations, for instance, to understand where to look for potential polling locations that have yet to be identified.
     * beta: In [-2, 0].
 Aversion to inequality.
 If 0, this computes the mean distance.
 The further away from 0, the greater the aversion to inequality.
     * time_limit: maximal number of minutes that the optimizer will run
     * capacity: >= 1.
-A multiplicative factor that indicates how much more than *population/precincts_open* a precint is allowed to be alloted
+A multiplicative factor that indicates how much more than *population/precincts_open* a precinct is allowed to be allotted

   * Optional arguments
-    * precincts_open: number of precints to be assigned.
+    * precincts_open: number of precincts to be assigned.
 Default: number of existing polling locations
     * max_min_mult: >= 1.
 A scalar to limit the search radius to match polling locations.
-If this is too small, may not have a solution.
+If this is too small, the optimizer may not find a solution.
 Default: 1
     * maxpctnew = In [0,1].
 The percent of new locations allowed to be matched.
 Default = 1
     * minpctold = In [0,1].
 The percent of existing locations allowed to be matched.
 Default = 0